Training has always been an important part of the Society's work. The dates of all forthcoming courses are listed on the Events

 This course is recognised by the IHBC for CPD and the RIBA for Advanced CPD.

 - SPAB/RICS Conservation Summer School for building surveyors at the Royal Agricultural College, Cirencester.
 A four day course of lectures, site visits and practical, drawing and writing workshops.
+This year's Summer School will take place 4-8 September 2016.
+Bookings will be administered by the RICS.
 Visit the RICS website for more information.

 - Conserving Historic Buildings: masterclasses presented by the SPAB and Historic Royal Palaces

-Our partnership with Historic Royal Palaces continues as we present hands-on training in the repair of historic brickwork and stonework.
+Our partnership with Historic Royal Palaces continues as we present hands-on training in the repair of historic brickwork and finishes.

 - Seminars for anyone interested in learning more about a variety of topics - ideal for Continuing Professional Development.